-Point of view / Why catching different species of fish is a way to progress
+Why catching different species of fish helps you progress

-The majority of fishermen are often exclusive in their approach and fish a limited number of species, in the same environments and with the same techniques.
-Even if the line is voluntarily enlarged, opening up to other fish is a source of progress and satisfaction that cannot be ignored.
+The majority of anglers are often exclusive in their approach and fish for a limited number of species, in the same environments and with the same techniques.
+Even if the line is deliberately blurred, opening up to other fish is an inescapable source of progress and satisfaction.

-If the life of fish is globally governed by the same instincts, whatever the species and the environment, the behaviors are different and so are the fishing approaches.
-Beyond the pleasure of the catch, the specificities of each species and the fishing approaches that result from them are always an opportunity to learn and progress.
+While the lives of fish are generally governed by the same instincts, whatever the species or environment, behaviours differ and so do fishing approaches.
+Beyond the pleasure of the catch, the specificities of each species and the resulting fishing approaches are always an opportunity to learn and progress.

 Pour réussir à l'aimara il faut être capable de lancer son leurre sous les frondaisons.
 Autant dire que les "bassistes" sont plutôt à l'aise !